Discover how to save time and money, by managing your finances and overseas transactions with ease.

 If you're living in the Netherlands, here's a guide to childcare and pre-school (peuterspeelzaal) in the Netherlands.

-A guide on how to file for divorce in the Netherlands, including required documentation and processes, conditions for separating, and what to expect.
+A guide on how to file for divorce in the Netherlands, including conditions for filing for divorce, mediation, documentation and important issues to discuss during the divorce proceedings.

 The dating game is hard enough, even when you know the ‘rules'.
 So how do you date when living abroad and you don't know how the game is played?
 Here's a guide to expat dating in Europe.